gdgpisa/devfest-2025/src/assets/post/supporters.md

+---
+title: THANK YOU to all our incredible Supporters!
+date: 2025-03-29
+---

 🌟🙌 A MASSIVE THANK YOU to all our incredible Supporters who made DevFest Pisa 2025 possible! 🚀🇮🇹 We are deeply grateful to:
 🔹 Copisteria Ready 🖨️